computesphere-samples/computesphere-nodejs-mysql-example/README.md

 # ComputeSphere NodeJS-MySQL Example

-This example deploys a NodeJS application that uses a MySQL datastore within.
+This example deploys a NodeJS application that uses a [MySQL datastore](https://docs.computesphere.com/docs/features/datastores/mysql) within ComputeSphere.

 > [!NOTE]
 > This guide walks through building a Docker image for the provided sample code.
 Please note that the version `v0.0.1` used in the example is for demonstration purposes only.
 You should replace it with a version that suits your specific setup and requirements.